AlexsLemonade/OpenScPCA-nf/porting-modules.md

 }
 ```

-If an instance of a process fails, the memory requirements are automatically increased on the second and third attempts, but the general goal should be to have each process run to completion for the majority of samples with the assigned resources.
+If an instance of a process fails, the memory requirements are automatically increased on the second and third attempts, but the general goal should be for each process successfully complete the majority of samples with the assigned resources.

 ### Stub processes